arshad-yaseen/monacopilot/README.md

 ## Select and Edit

-Select and Edit is a feature that allows you to select code from the editor and edit it inline with AI assistance in the Monaco Editor.
+Select and Edit is a feature that allows you to select code from the editor and edit it inline with AI assistance.

 <img width="871" alt="select-and-edit-example" src="https://i.postimg.cc/Pxn94Tss/Screenshot-2024-09-19-at-2-44-57-AM.png">